Marioofbg/RestoRoomWebsiteCstmAPI/README.md

 Rec Room has shut down on **June 1st, 2026**.
 RestoRoom is an open-source effort to reverse engineer and reimplement the Rec Room server infrastructure so the community can keep playing after the lights go out.

-This is a preservation project, built by fans, for fans.
+This is a preservation project of the website, built by fans, for fans.

 ---

 ## ⚠️ Status

-**This project is in very early development.** This RestoRoom Forkis not usable yet.
+**This project is in very early development.** This RestoRoom Fork not usable yet.

 ---